 they have to be first soaked in water for half an hour. they absorb the water and swell forming a gelatinous coating around them. they are added to many cooling drinks like falooda or sherbets. below is a pic of the soaked basil seeds.

 to make this healthy drink does not cost much and is quick. lemonade is made all over the world and every country has its own variation. this lemonade is made with indian spices which are digestive in nature like roasted cumin powder and chaat masala powder. hence the drink is spiced. instead of sugar i have added organic powdered jaggery. hence the color is golden.

 generally there are two types of lemonade made in india – salty and sweet. many people like salty nimbu pani and they don’t add sugar or jaggery into it. we love to sweeten our lemonades with some sugar or jaggery. this drink is also known by the name shikanji in north india. in other variations of this drink many people add ginger juice or mint juice or even soda water. personally i avoid using soda water.

-nimbu pani recipe details below:
+indian lemonade or nimbu pani recipe below: